K Hall 10, Stand E55; Motek Hall 3, Stand 3221

 What if, when building your own home, you were able to create custom concrete parts that exactly fit your needs and, in the end, reduce CO2?
-How to do that, the start-up Printstones knows: With its mobile 3D printer, individual concrete parts can be created on site at the construction site.
-The necessary flexibility is provided by a Gimatic tool change system known from industrial automation.
+How to do that, knows the start-up Print Stones: With his mobile 3D printer, individual concrete parts can be created on site at the construction site.
+The necessary flexibility is provided by a familiar way from industrial automation Tool changing system from Gimatic.

 The Viennese start-up Printstones has been dealing with automation in the construction industry since 2017.
 The focus is on the development of an 3D printing process for the automated and site-ready production of concrete objects, which attracts attention with two unusual features: It is mobile and prints concrete as well as other cementitious materials that are used on the construction site.
 Conventional formwork elements are now a thing of the past.